San Francisco Zoo: Conservation

 Two black bears were rescued as orphans in Alaska.
 The male was found on the edges of town near Valdez in May 2017 and the female cub was found near Juneau in June 2017.
 Both cubs were determined by the Alaska Department of Fish and Game to be motherless and were brought to Alaska Zoo and rehabilitated back to health.
 In 2017, the Alaska Zoo had more orphaned bear cubs than ever before, due to the repeal of bear hunting regulations by the Trump administration, which allowed for the hunting of hibernating bears in their dens.
-Mr. Lampi said.
-The two bears were brought to the San Francisco Zoo in 2017 and a previously empty habitat was repurposed to host them.
+The two bears were brought to the San Francisco Zoo in 2017, and a previously empty habitat was repurposed to host them.

-The zoo housed Henry, a 10-year-old blind California sea lion who was found stranded on a beach in Humboldt County in 2010.
-In 2012, he was brought to the San Francisco Zoo, he was treated by veterinarians for his blindness.
+Henry, a 10-year-old blind California sea lion, was found stranded on a beach in Humboldt County in 2010.
+In 2012, he was brought to the San Francisco Zoo, where he was treated for his blindness.

 Species survival projects

 The San Francisco Zoo participates in Species Survival Plans, conservation programs sponsored by the Association of Zoos and Aquariums.
-The program began in 1981 for selected species in North American zoos and aquariums where the breeding of a species done to maintain healthy, self-sustaining, genetically diverse and demographically stable populations.
+The program began in 1981 in North American zoos and aquariums to breed selected species to maintain healthy, self-sustaining, genetically diverse and demographically stable populations.
 The zoo participates in more than 30 SSP programs, working to conserve species ranging from Madagascan radiated tortoises and reticulated giraffes to black rhinos and gorillas.